-Email continues to provide a high-leverage way to encourage repeat purchases, making your ecommerce business less dependant on the sometimes unreliable flow of new customers.
+Email continues to provide a high-leverage way to encourage repeat purchases, making your ecommerce business less dependent on the sometimes unreliable flow of new customers.
 Email marketing helps you build your brand and get better customers who spend more money with you.

 Equally exciting is email’s potential to provide lasting value to your business with just a few starter campaigns—and unlike a regular one-to-one business email format, you can automate this process.
-In fact, there are 7 automated email campaigns that nearly every ecommerce business can benefit from implementing.
+In fact, there are seven automated email campaigns that nearly every ecommerce business can benefit from implementing.

 I’m going to walk you through which email automations you should consider, what you need to know before you start broadcasting, and how to make the most of each email.

 Email automation refers to software technology that automatically sends emails from your email service provider (ESP) using specific behavioral triggers.
 Within ecommerce, these behaviors include signing up to a newsletter, abandoning carts, purchase rewards, post-purchase transaction emails, and more.

 The benefits of email automation